Best Arm Identification for Stochastic Rising Bandits: Numerical Validation

 \section{Numerical Validation}

-In this section, we provide a numerical validation of the two algorithms presented above: \ucbeshort and \succrejectshort.
-We compare them with other state-of-the-art bandit baselines designed for stationary and nonstationary BAI in both synthetic and real-world scenarios.
-First, in Section~\ref{subsec:synthetic}, we discuss the performances of our algorithms in comparison with the other bandit baselines in a synthetically generated scenario, and we study the sensitivity of \ucbeshort to its exploration parameter $a$.
-Then, in Section~\ref{subsec:imdb}, we provide a real-world application of the presented algorithms, performing online model selection employing the IMDB dataset.
-Additional details about the experiments presented in this section are available in Appendix~\ref{app:experimentaldetails}.
-Additional experimental results are available in Appendix~\ref{apx:add_experiments}.
-The code to run the experiments is available at \href{https://github.com/MontenegroAlessandro/BestArmIdSRB}{https://github.com/MontenegroAlessandro/BestArmIdSRB}.
+In this section, we provide a numerical validation of \ucbeshort and \succrejectshort.
+We compare them with state-of-the-art bandit baselines designed for stationary and non-stationary BAI, and we evaluate the sensitivity of \ucbeshort to its exploration parameter $a$.
+Additional details about the experiments are available in Appendix~\ref{app:experimentaldetails}.
+Additional experimental results also on a realistic setting are available in Appendix~\ref{apx:add_experiments}.
+The code to reproduce the experiments can be found at \href{https://github.com/MontenegroAlessandro/BestArmIdSRB}{https://github.com/MontenegroAlessandro/BestArmIdSRB}.